 Homewood Mountain Resort

-Many winter enthusiast are discovering this West Shore sleeper that offers incredible beauty and hard to beat value.
+Many winter enthusiasts are discovering this West Shore sleeper that offers incredible beauty and hard to beat value.
 Homewood has eight lifts spread over 1,260 acres.
-Its lakeside location is both blessing and bane: It makes for the best views byt environmental concerns have hampered attempts to upgrade its Sixties-style facilities.
-As a result, the shoreline resort offers no high-speed chairlifts or polished amenities.
+Its lakeside location is both blessing and bane: It makes for the best views, but environmental concerns have hampered attempts to upgrade its Sixties-style facilities.
 But what Homewood lacks in luxury, it makes up for with some of the best storm powder skiing in the region.
-With 8,740-foot Ellis Peak to block the winds, Homewood’s snow typically comes down loose and fluffy.
+With 8,740-foot Ellis Peak to block the winds, when other resorts stop spinning their lifts due to “wind hold”, homewood usually can keep them churning!
 The three terrain parks are testing grounds for grommets burger flipping its radical wave hits, c-curves, and tabletops.
-Homewood’s exceptional scenery makes one feel like you are about to ski into the lake, the resorts slow lifts can make a cold day feel colder.
+Homewood’s exceptional scenery makes one feel like you are about to ski into the lake, the resort’s slow lifts can make a cold day feel colder.

-Best Place: The beefy steeps on Quail Face and the Hobbit Land sate thrill seeking appetites.
+Best Place: The beefy steeps on Quail Face and the Hobbit Land satiate thrill seeking appetites.

 Don’t Miss: Outer Limits off Quail Face on a powder day.